 The fine gain register is addressed by setting the three REG bits to 100.
-The DAC address bits select with which DAC channel the data transfer is to take place (see Table 10).
-The fine gain register is a 6-bit register and allows the user to adjust the gain of each DAC channel by -32 LSBs to +31 LSBs in 1 LSB increments, as shown in Table 16 and Table 17.
-The adjustment is made to both the positive full-scale points and the negative full-scale points simultaneously, each point being adjusted by $\frac{1}{2}$ of one step.
+The DAC address bits select the DAC channel with which the data transfer takes place (see Table 10).
+The AD5764R fine gain register is a 6-bit register that allows the user to adjust the gain of each DAC channel by -32 LSBs to +31 LSBs in 1 LSB steps, as shown in Table 16 and Table 17.
+The adjustment is made to both the positive full-scale points and the negative full-scale points simultaneously, with each point adjusted by one-half of one step.
 The fine gain register coding is twos complement.